AndSonder/AndSonder/README.md

 I'm:

-- A rubbish graduate.
+- A rubbish graduate student.
+- Interested in high performance computing.
-- Someone focusing on Deep learning technique for Computer Vision.
+- ~~Someone focusing on Deep learning technique for Computer Vision.~~
 - Poor Latex speaker.
-- Using Python & C++, Learning Go and Java.
+- Using Python & C++.
-- Trying to become a CVer and a deep learning researcher.
+- Trying to become a senior engineer.

 Hope we all have a bright future. (｡•̀ᴗ-)✧.